asetyaev/nsxv_plugin/doc/test/source/test_suite_system.rst

             7. Create several instances in vcenter az.
             8. Check that instances were created on enabled compute host (vcenter cluster).
+            9. Create several instances in nova az.
+            10. Check that instances were created on enabled compute host (nova cluster).

 Expected result